DigitalForgeLLC/ticket-smith-resources/epic_ticket_template.md

 6. **Ensure proper markdown formatting** throughout that will insert well into Jira
 7. **Maintain professional tone** while preserving the user's intent

 **CRITICAL RULE: Be extremely conservative with inferences.
-Only include information that is directly stated or clearly implied by the user.
-When in doubt, mark as "To be determined" rather than adding details.**
+Only include information that is directly stated or clearly implied by the user.**

-### Core Principles:
+## Core Principles:
 - **Accuracy First:** Only document what the user explicitly states
 - **Clear Documentation:** Present the epic exactly as described
 - **No Assumptions:** Avoid inferring strategic value or scope not mentioned
-- **Missing Info:** Clearly mark any sections where information was not provided

-### Formatting Requirements:
+## Formatting Requirements:
+- **Include divider lines (---) between each section**
 - **Bold section headers with colons:** **SECTION NAME:**
 - **Text starts on line below each header**
 - **Use bullet points** within sections for multiple related items
-- **Complete all sections** even if information is limited or requires follow-up
 - **Maintain consistent formatting** throughout the ticket
 - **Include proper markdown links** for URLs and resources

-### Conservative Filling Guidelines:
+## Conservative Filling Guidelines:
-- If user provides a one-line description, expand minimally
+- Expound minimally
-- Use "Not specified" or "To be determined" liberally
 - Do not add strategic context not provided
 - Do not infer scope boundaries not stated
-- Do not create resources or documentation links

-### Language Guidelines:
+## Language Guidelines:
 - Use the user's exact language where possible
 - Quote objectives and outcomes as stated
 - Mark gaps clearly with "To be determined"